Cailin Russo: Music

 Gorillaz, Gwen Stefani, Bill Withers, Lauryn Hill, and Stevie Wonder as influences.
 RUSSO's sound has been described as "grunge-influenced punk rock, with a pinch of pop thrown in for good measure."
 They have toured with Jessie Ware and Madison Beer.

 She collaborated with Chrissy Costanza in the song "Phoenix" that was made for the League of Legends World Championship 2019.
 The collaboration has gained over 140 million streams.

-Cailin Russo became a Grammy-nominated artist for her work on Kanye West’s song "Hurricane", where she contributed as a songwriter on ‘Hurricane.’
-The song is part of Kanye West album "Donda" which was released September 2021.
+In 2022, Russo became a Juno-nominated artist for her work on Kanye West’s song "Hurricane".

-In 2022 Cailin released her first single "Die Down" off her debut album "INFLUX" as an independent artist.
-The album was released March 3, 2023.
-The album has gained Cailin over 1.1M monthly Spotify listeners.

-Cailin has been releasing her new music on Web3.
+Russo's song "Bad Things" was featured in the end credits of Canadian television show Heated Rivalry's Season 1 finale.